kramble/FPGA-Litecoin-Miner/experimental/Ztex-1-15y/cgminer-3.1.1/README.txt

 the icarus options so with luck it will be OK.
 The clock resolution is 4MHz (rounds down) and the valid range is 100MHz to 250MHz.
 If --ztex-clock is not used the default range is 124MHz to 196MHz.
+Setting both initial and max speeds the same will disable automatic changes.
 NB The clock speed is divided by 4 internally for hashing purposes.

 Cainsmore